 There are hundreds of cognitive biases, many of which get stronger in groups, particularly hierarchical groups.
 That’s pretty much every organisation.
 What are these biases and how can you and your business protect yourselves?

 Why Aren’t Business Decisions More Evidence Based and What Can We Do to Make Them So?

 In this talk, Dr Gruen will show how you can revolutionise the performance of your business by using expertise first developed to measure and track the effectiveness of value creation in the business and report it independently to all stakeholders.

 Full Presenter Profile & Bio

-He is Patron of the Australian Digital Alliance, which brings together Australia’s libraries, universities, and major providers of digital infrastructure such as Google and Yahoo.
-He is a member of the Council of the National Library of Australia.
+He is Patron of the Australian Digital Alliance, comprising Australia’s libraries, universities, and digital infrastructure providers such as Google and Yahoo.

-He was chairman of the Federal Government’s Innovation Australia Board in 2013 and 214.
-He was a member of a review of Pharmaceutical patent extensions in 2013.
+He was on the Cutler Review into Australia’s Innovation System in 2008, and the review of Pharmaceutical patent extensions in 2013.

 In 2009 he chaired Australia’s internationally acclaimed Government 2.0 Taskforce.